Updated: Aug 22, 2021

 Peoples participation is the essence of good governance

-How have you felt during that past 18 months, for me it has been interesting to watch and get involved in the discussions that have unfolded around education and organisation response throughout the COVID-19 response and recovery.
+How have you felt during the past 18 months, for me, it has been interesting to watch and get involved in the discussions that have unfolded around education and organisation decision making throughout the COVID-19 response and recovery.

-However, on a positive side the anti-corruption message remains strong and has been rejuvenated by President Biden reestablishing the USA's part in the fight against corruption.
+However, on the positive side, the anti-corruption message remains strong and has been rejuvenated by President Biden reestablishing the USA's part in the fight against corruption.

 From watching global discussions by the World Economic Forum through to awareness training on risk from organisations in Canada, UK and the USA to discussing national strategy in Nigeria and developing risk and education solutions with organisations in South Africa, UK and the USA, it is clear that the value and impact of technology within global virtual education and the opportunity for change couldn’t be more important.